Learning the Covariance of Treatment Effects Across Many Weak Experiments: Estimating Treatment Effect Covariances

 For any $t,a,i$, let

 be the estimated ATE on $D$ in experiment $t$, and its counterpart that leaves out observation $i$.
 Let

 be the Jackknifed second-order moments matrix in experiment $t$, and let

 be the Jackknifed covariance matrix.
 The Jackknife construction ensures that only the common source of variation between units in the same experiments is captured: the variation due to the treatment assignment, as opposed to unit-level noise.
 It is immediate that the Jackknifed second-order moment matrix is an unbiased estimate of the second-order moment matrix of the true treatment effects.
-It can also readily be checked that under mild conditions the second order term has bias $O(N^{-1})$; that is, the bias scales with the total number of units in all experiments as opposed to the number of observations per experiment.
+It can also readily be checked that under mild conditions the second order term has bias $O(N^{-1})$; in other words, the bias scales with the total number of units in all experiments as opposed to the number of observations per experiment.
 We state this formally in the following proposition: \begin{proposition} Suppose that $\max_{t,a}\left\lVert \Omega_{t,a} \right\rVert \leq M$ for some $M >0$, where the norm is any matrix norm.
-Then $E[\widehat \Lambda_K^{\mathrm{JK}}] = \Lambda_K + O(M/N)$. \end{proposition} As a corollary of the above fact, if they admit a probability limit, the plug-in estimator $\theta_i(\widehat \Lambda_K^{\mathrm{JK}})$, for either $i =1$ or $i=(2,\Psi)$, is a consistent estimate of the parameter $\theta_i(\Lambda_K)$ as the number of experiments grows, $K \to \infty$, even as the size of each experiment remains fixed.
-The former is equivalent to the JIVE estimator, while the latter is equivalent to the estimator proposed in \cite{hahn2004estimation}.
+Then $E[\widehat \Lambda_K^{\mathrm{JK}}] = \Lambda_K + O(M/N)$. \end{proposition}